-, mid-, and long-term.
-Examples of actions include - Near-term/current: Carbon Capture Utilization and Storage (CCUS), pneumatic retrofits, as well as piloting the In-Pit Extraction Process (IPEP), Solvent Enhanced Oil Recovery (EOR), and Molten Carbonate Fuel Cells (MCFC's) ; Medium-term: commercialization of IPEP, MCFC's, and Solvent EOR; and Long-term: Expand/develop CCUS and carbon capture and conversion projects.
+Medium-term: Leverage CCUS advancements and learnings into the next generation of CCUS facilities and Solvent EOR; and Long-term: Expand/develop CCUS and carbon capture and conversion projects.
 New technology takes time to test and commercialize necessitating collaboration.
-As a founding member of, and one of the largest contributors to Canada's Oil Sands Innovation Alliance (COSIA), Canadian Natural has an important role in this collaborative effort.
-In 2021, we led 43 COSIA projects and participated in another 28.
-To date, we have shared technologies/innovation valued at \$177 MM in tailings, \$134 MM in water, \$46 MM in GHG and \$42 MM in reclamation through COSIA.
-We are a member of the Petroleum Technology Alliance Canada (PTAC) with over 670 R&D projects launched to date.
-Canadian Natural is also a founding member of the Clean Resource Innovation Network (CRIN), an industry-led network launched in 2017 to leverage large-scale collaboration and align research and technology priorities.
+As a founding member of, and one of the largest contributors to Canada's Oil Sands Innovation Alliance (COSIA), the innovation arm of the Pathways Alliance, Canadian Natural has an important role in this collaborative effort.
+In 2022, we led 45 COSIA projects and participated in another 25.
+To date, we have shared technologies/innovation valued at \$185 MM in tailings, \$156 MM in water, \$46.5 MM in GHG and \$43 MM in reclamation through COSIA.
+We are a member of the Petroleum Technology Alliance Canada (PTAC) with over 800 R&amp;D projects launched to date.
+Canadian Natural is also a founding member of the Clean Resource Innovation Network (CRIN), an industry-led network that leverages large-scale collaboration and aligns research and technology priorities.
 Significant collaboration across industry and governments is essential to accelerate the path to net zero.
-This is why Canadian Natural, along with Canada's largest oil sands producers, formed the Oil Sands Pathways to Net Zero initiative in 2021.
+This is why Canadian Natural, along with Canada's largest oil sands producers, formed the Pathways Alliance.
 The goal of this unique alliance, working with the federal and Alberta governments, is to achieve net zero GHG emissions from oil sands operations by 2050 to help Canada meet its climate goals, including its Paris Agreement commitments.
-The initiative involves multiple pathways to net zero including an executable plan to build a CO2 trunkline connecting Fort McMurray and Cold Lake to a carbon sequestration hub; deploying existing/emerging reduction technologies, such as carbon capture technologies, clean hydrogen, process improvements, energy efficiency, fuel s Operations Yes Climate-related risks have influenced our operation's strategy by focusing our efforts on actions that deliver both GHG emission reductions and effective and efficient production of oil and gas.
+The Alliance involves multiple pathways to net zero including an executable plan to build a CO2 trunkline connecting Fort McMurray and Cold Lake to a carbon sequestration hub; deploying existing/emerging reduction technologies, such as carbon capture technologies, clean hydrogen, process improvements, energy efficiency, fuel switching and electrification.
+Operations Yes Climate-related risks have influenced our operation's strategy by focusing our efforts on actions that deliver both GHG emission reductions and effective and efficient production of oil and gas.
 As a specific example, beginning in 2018 we implemented a program to retrofit or remove certain pneumatic control devices within our Conventional oil and gas operations in BC and Alberta.
 These devices are used to maintain safe and effective operation of facilities by controlling pressures and production flow rates.
-The replacement pneumatic devices perform the same functions with typically 80-90% lower emissions than the original devices.
+The replacement pneumatic devices perform the same functions with typically 80- 90% lower emissions than the original devices.
 This has provided an environmental benefit of reduced GHG emissions (from reduced methane emissions), increased volumes of gas for sale (i.e., the gas not vented is sold), and improved operability from new control devices.
-Since 2018, the Company has completed over 6,400 pneumatic retrofits and removals resulting in a cumulative CO2e reduction from its operations of approximately 640,000 tonnes/year, of which approximately 1,400 retrofits/removals equivalent to 140,000 tonnes/year CO2e were completed in 2021 .
+Since 2018, Canadian Natural has completed over 8,000 pneumatic retrofits and removals resulting in a cumulative CO2e reduction from its operations of approximately 815,000 tonnes/year, of which approximately 1,250 retrofits/removals equivalent to 122,000 tonnes/year CO2e were completed in 2022.
 Emission reductions from these replacements will be realized throughout the facility lifetime.
 Typical facility lifetimes are in the 5-20 year time horizon.
 At facility end of life, equipment can be reused at other facilities and continue to generate GHG reductions.